impredicative/irc-rss-feed-bot/README.md

 * A SQLite database file records hashes of the entries that have been posted, thereby preventing them from being reposted.
 * ETag and TTL based in-memory caches of URL content are used for preventing unnecessary URL reads.
+Any websites with a mismatched ETag are probabilistically detected, and this caching is then disabled for them for the duration of the process.

 For more features, see the customizable [global settings](#global-settings) and [feed-specific settings](#feed-specific-settings).